-BIG IDEA As you can see from these examples, if something is a true misunderstanding, it's easy to get things ironed out at this point in the conflict.
+As you can see from these examples, if something is a true misunderstanding, it's easy to get things ironed out at this point in the conflict.
 This is why it's always best to address a conflict at the earliest stage possible.

-SUMMARY In this lesson, you learned about the misunderstanding stage of conflict, and how if an incident is truly the result of miscommunication, opening a dialogue in this stage can make the conflict resolution process much easier.
-Good luck!
-Source: Adapted from Sophia tutorial by Marlene Johnson.
+SUMMARY In this lesson, you learned about the misunderstanding stage of conflict.
+If an incident is truly the result of miscommunication, opening a dialogue at this stage can make the conflict resolution process much easier.
+Source: This tutorial was authored by Sophia Learning.
+Please see our Terms of Use.

 TERMS TO KNOW

-Misunderstanding Stage of Conflict
+Misunderstanding Stage

-The stage of conflict in which parties are communicating, but are adopting negative views of each other due to differing views and interpretations of messages, actions, beliefs, and/or motives.
+The stage of conflict in which parties are communicating but are adopting negative views of each other due to differing views and interpretations of messages, actions, beliefs, and/or motives.